roofing is the most common roofing material because it is economical

 Asphalt shingles are not as durable in warmer climates.

 Asphalt shingles have a shorter lifespan than other roofing materials.

 Asphalt shingles can be relatively durable in the right climate, preferably somewhere that doesn’t get too warm.
 This material has an expected service life of about 20 years.

 Since asphalt shingles tend to collect mildew and moss, it’s important to routinely check the roof and perform proper maintenance.
 If you find that your roof is plagued by moss and algae, you can have zinc or lead control strips installed.
 In addition, it’s important to check for loose shingles and keep gutters free and clear of debris that can compromise the quality of your roof.

 Roofing problems become evident when there are leaks and drips.
 Another sign that your shingles need replacing is when these granules begin to wash away.
-Shingles can tear off when subjected to high winds, especially when they are old and brittle.
-Various extremes in weather can cause cracking and curling over time.
+Shingles can tear of

 Asphalt shingles come in two types—composition and fiberglass.
 The composition shingles are made of wood and paper fibers turned into organic felt.
 Fiberglass shingles are manmade, but are also more fire-resistant than the composition shingles.
-Fiberglass roofing shingles are also resistant to tearing and last longer.
+F

 Remodeling tweets and photos posted daily.
 Join Us on Twitter